Classifying PDEs

 As with ODEs, PDEs can be linear or nonlinear; that is, the dependent variables and their derivatives can appear in only linear combinations (linear PDE) or in one or more nonlinear combination (nonlinear PDE).
 As with ODEs, there are more known analytic solutions to linear PDEs than nonlinear PDEs.

-The order of a PDE is the order of its highest partial derivative.
+The order of a PDE is the order of its highest derivative.
 A great many physical models can be described by second-order PDEs or systems thereof.
-Let \(u\) be an independent scalar variable, a function of \(m\) temporal and spatial variables \(x_i \in \mathbb{R}^n\).
-A second-order linear PDE has the form, for coefficients \(\alpha, \beta, \gamma, and \delta\), and real functions of \(x_i\), (Strauss 2007, sec.
-1.6) \[\begin{aligned} \label{eq:pde_second_order} \underbrace{\sum_{i=1}^n\sum_{j=1}^n \alpha_{ij} \partial_{x_i x_j}^2 u}_\text{second-order terms} + \underbrace{\sum_{k=1}^m \left( % \beta_{k} \partial_{x_k}^2 u + \gamma_{k} \partial_{x_k} u + \delta_{k} u \right)}_\text{first- and zeroth-order terms} = \underbrace{f(x_1,\cdots,x_n)}_\text{forcing} \end{aligned}\] where \(f\) is called a forcing function.
+Let \(u\) be an independent scalar variable, a function of \(m\) temporal and spatial variables \(x_i\).
+A second-order linear PDE has the form, for coefficients \(\alpha\), \(\beta\), \(\gamma\), and \(\delta\), and real functions of \(x_i\), (Strauss 2007, sec.
+1.6) $$\begin{align} \underbrace{\sum_{i=1}^m\sum_{j=1}^m \alpha_{ij} \partial_{x_i x_j}^2 u}_\text{second-order terms} + \underbrace{\sum_{k=1}^m \left( % \beta_{k} \partial_{x_k}^2 u + \gamma_{k} \partial_{x_k} u + \delta_{k} u \right)}_\text{first- and zeroth-order terms} = \underbrace{f(x_1,\cdots,x_m)}_\text{forcing} \label{eq:pde_second_order} \end{align}$$ where \(f\) is called a forcing function.
 When \(f\) is zero, eq. ¿eq:pde_second_order? is called homogeneous.
 We can consider the coefficients \(\alpha_{ij}\) to be components of a matrix \(A\) with rows indexed by \(i\) and columns indexed by \(j\).
 There are four prominent classes defined by the eigenvalues of \(A\):

-the eigenvalues all have the same sign,
+The eigenvalues all have the same sign

-the eigenvalues have the same sign except one that is zero,
+The eigenvalues have the same sign except one that is zero

-at least two eigenvalues of each signs.
+There are at least two eigenvalues of each sign

 The first three of these have received extensive treatment.
 They are named after conic sections due to the similarity the equations have with polynomials when derivatives are considered analogous to powers of polynomial variables.
-For instance, here is a case of each of the first three classes, \[\begin{align} \partial_{xx}^2 u + \partial_{yy}^2 u &= 0 \tag{elliptic} \\ \partial_{xx}^2 u - \partial_{yy}^2 u &= 0 \tag{hyperbolic} \\ \partial_{xx}^2 u - \partial_{t} u &= 0. \tag{parabolic} \end{align}\] When \(A\) depends on \(x_i\), it may have multiple classes across its domain.
+For instance, here is a case of each of the first three classes, $$\begin{align} \partial_{xx}^2 u + \partial_{yy}^2 u &= 0 \tag{elliptic} \\ \partial_{xx}^2 u - \partial_{yy}^2 u &= 0 \tag{hyperbolic} \\ \partial_{xx}^2 u - \partial_{t} u &= 0. \tag{parabolic} \end{align}$$ When \(A\) depends on \(x_i\), it may have multiple classes across its domain.
 In general, this equation and its associated initial and boundary conditions do not comprise a well-posed problem; however several special cases have been shown to be well-posed.
 Thus far, the most general statement of existence and uniqueness is the cauchy-kowalevski theorem for cauchy problems.

 Online Resources for Section 7.1